Freddy03h/flexbox-presentation/README.md

-# A presentation of angular.js
+# A presentation of CSS Flexbox

-Best practices.
-Common use cases and misunderstood.
+Presentation of properties, browsers compatibilities and use cases

 ## Installation